 Please add a navigation link for class photos where teachers can upload from mobile devices.

 Canvas already includes a capability for users to upload user profile pictures, and you can learn more at How do I add a profile picture in my user account?
 The profile pics will display on your People page.
-There have been many requests to enlarge those pictures to make them more useful for faculty and students, and you can find one currently open for voting at Increasing size of students' pictures .
+There have been many requests to enlarge those pictures to make them more useful for faculty and students, and you can find one currently open for voting at https://community.canvaslms.com/ideas/7588-increasing-size-of-students-pictures .

 Alternately, since both student and teacher users can upload images into Canvas from a variety of sources, including cell phones, it would be very easy to simply create a Canvas page in your classroom, with perhaps a table added to frame pictures and student names, then upload the pics to that page.
 As a page, it can be set to permit student participation in the page.
 If I did this, I would then use the Redirect Tool to create a course navigation link to that page.
 You can learn more at this You Tube video: Canvas Redirect Tool - YouTube